Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq 100 (NDX) & Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages.
-If you read last week's blog, you might recall that Nate mentioned the contraction in breadth, driven by some mid-week selling pressure.
-Compared to last Friday, the SPX (white line) breadth moved down to 76.06%, the RUT (blue line) pulled back to 52.66%, and the NDX (orange line) decreased to 69.39%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages.
+Stocks grinded modestly higher this week and market breadth slightly expanded as a result.
+On a week-over-week basis, the SPX (white line) breadth lifted to 72% from 69%, the CCMP (blue line) held steady at 45% versus 45%, and the RTY (red line) ticked up to 61% from 58%.

 Source: Bloomberg L.P.